particledatagroup/api/README.md

 For documentation of the PDG API see [pdgapi.lbl.gov/doc](https://pdgapi.lbl.gov/doc).

-The source code for this package will be made available at [github.com/particledatagroup/api](https://github.com/particledatagroup/api).
+The source code for this package can be found at [github.com/particledatagroup/api](https://github.com/particledatagroup/api).

 The *Review of Particle Physics* is available online from the PDG website at [pdg.lbl.gov](https://pdg.lbl.gov).

 General information about PDG and the *Review of Particle Physics* can be found at [pdg.lbl.gov/about](https://pdg.lbl.gov/about).

+To provide feedback or report bugs, please contact [api@pdg.lbl.gov](mailto:api@pdg.lbl.gov).